revisit-studies/study/public/brush-interactions/tutorial.md

 # Tutorial
-In this study we will have you complete 8 tasks using 4 different ways to select points in a scatterplot.
+In this study you will complete 8 tasks using 4 different ways to select points in a scatterplot.
 Utilize the selection type and the linked chart to answer the questions.
-Some of the questions will ask you to enter specific numbers, please estimate the best you can.The four selection types are
+Some of the questions will ask you to enter specific numbers, please estimate the best you can.
+The four selection types, with instructions on how to use them, are listed below.
+You can access this information during the study at any time via the help button in the upper left.

 ## Axis Selection